Associate of Applied Science: Aviation Maintenance Technology

 Sequence shown is a recommended plan for full-time enrollment.
 Scheduling requirements may prevent all courses from being offered every term.
 Students must meet with an academic advisor to map their specific degree plan.

-MTH 110 Technical Math (or higher) 4 credits
+MTH 105 Math in Society (or higher)4 credits

 Total 16 credits